Friday, August 18, 2023

 Matriculants are reminded to keep one set of civilian clothes in their luggage to be stored at VMI.
 It is recommended that these clothes be suitable for milder weather and for wear off post, as cadets may not need them until later in the semester.

 Parents should give their cadets spending money, credit cards, checkbooks, etc. prior to departing to their barracks room for lunch and the Superintendent’s Welcome.
 These items should be left in the Barracks room and secured.
+Lockboxes may be purchased at the Matriculation Fair in Cocke Hall.
 We ask that you do not bring them to Cameron Hall, as the new cadets cannot carry items when they depart Cameron Hall.

 It is important that new cadets eat during this time and drink plenty of fluids with the meal.
-Lunch will be provided for new cadets from 11 a.m. - 1:00 p.m. in Crozet Hall.
-New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 for adults.
-Tickets will be sold at the Matriculation Fair in Cocke Hall; payment will also be accepted in Crozet as well.
+Lunch will be provided for new cadets from 11 a.m. to 1:00 p.m. in Crozet Hall.
+New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 per person.
+Parkhurst will sell meal tickets will be sold at the Parents Council Social Friday evening in Marshall Hall, Center for Leadership & Ethics, and at the Matriculation Fair in Cocke Hall on Saturday morning from 8:00 a.m. to 12:00 p.m.
+Payment will also be accepted in Crozet Hall.

-The PX in Lejeune Hall is an alternative location where family members and new cadets can pay to eat.
+The PX in Lejeune Hall is an alternative location where family members and new cadets can pay to dine on post.
+The concession area down in Foster Stadium will also be open and provide an alternative location where new cadets and family members can pay to dine on post.

-Should you desire to eat lunch off-Post in Lexington there are numerous restaurants available as well.
-New cadets may not wear the athletic uniform off post.
+Should you desire to eat lunch off post in Lexington, there are numerous restaurants nearby as well.
+NOTE: New cadets may not wear the athletic uniform off post.

-VMI’s Chaplain will hold a non-denominational prayer session for new cadets and parents in JM Hall.
+VMI’s Chaplain will hold a non-denominational prayer session for new cadets and parents in Memorial Hall.
 This is optional for all families.

 New cadets and their families will be welcomed by VMI's Superintendent, Major General Cedric T. Wins, ’85 and introduced to key personnel.
 New cadets leave their families following the ceremony to begin their training.